Estimated median graduate earnings based on publicly available data.

-Washington and Lee University is a private_nonprofit located in Lexington, Virginia.
+Washington and Lee University is a Private Nonprofit located in Lexington, Virginia.
 The university enrolls approximately 1,881 students.
-It has a graduation rate of 93.9%, which is above average for US universities.
+It has a graduation rate of 93.9%, which is above average.

-Graduates of Washington and Lee University earn a median salary of $94,810 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Washington and Lee University graduates 111% above the national median.
+Graduates of Washington and Lee University earn a median salary of $94,810 per year 10 years after starting college.
+This puts Washington and Lee University graduates 111% above the US national average of $45,000.

 Tuition at Washington and Lee University is $68,045 for in-state students and $68,045 for out-of-state students.
 The average net price after financial aid is $23,781 per year.